-The past year has seen continued evolution in the political, legal and economic arenas as technological change accelerates.
-Innovation, new business models, dealmaking and rapidly evolving technologies are transforming competitive and industry landscapes and impacting companies' strategic plans and prospects for sustainable, long-term value creation.
-Tax reform has created new opportunities and challenges for companies too.
-Meanwhile, the severe consequences that can flow from misconduct within an organization serve as a reminder that corporate operations are fraught with risk.
-Social and environmental issues, including heightened focus on income inequality and economic disparities, scrutiny of sexual misconduct issues and evolving views on climate change and natural disasters, have taken on a new salience in the public sphere, requiring companies to exercise utmost care to address legitimate issues and avoid public relations crises and liability.
+Political, legal and economic arenas in the U.S. and around the world have continued to evolve in response to rapidly advancing technologies.
+Innovation, new business models and dealmaking are transforming competitive and industry landscapes and impacting companies' strategic plans and prospects for sustainable, long-term value creation.
+Tax reform has created new opportunities and challenges for companies as well.
+Meanwhile, the severe consequences that can flow from misconduct within an organization continue to serve as a reminder that corporate operations are fraught with risk.
+Social and environmental issues, including the focus on income inequality and economic disparities, scrutiny of sexual misconduct issues and evolving views on climate change and natural disasters, have become increasingly salient in the public sphere, requiring companies to exercise utmost care to address legitimate issues and avoid public relations crises and liability.